jingeekim9/retype_test/Home.md

 ---
 # Home!

-This is a basic page, with only a title and some text content.
+This is the home page, with only a title and some text content.